SciML/sciml.ai/_posts/2018-4-9-AutoSwitch.md

 implementations when the noise term is large.
 Once again, these methods combine adaptivity which increases the amount of automation and the pool of methods which can be solved.

-## New SSA Algorithms/Optimizations, Mass Action Jumps

-One issue we had with our previous jump tooling is that it did not scale well to large numbers of jumps.
-Sam (@isaacsas) and Alfonso Landeros (@alanderos91) addressed this problem head on by creating a lot more jump problem tooling.
-The key issue is that the `rate` and `affect!` functions are functions, and each function in Julia is a separate type.
-The tuple unpacking scheme is super fast for <10 types, but then slows down.
-What is the best way to keep the generality but also scale well?

-First of all, they recognized that most jumps are due to mass-action terms which can be specialized.
-These terms don't need functions since we know the functional form one would make.
-Thus now there's the `MassActionJump` which can hold the stoichiometry matrix for the mass action terms.
-These can hold all of the mass action terms, evaluate them efficiently, and reduce the number of functions that have to be handled.

-Next, new SSAs were added.
-There is the First Reaction Method `FRM()` that can be used as an aggregation.
-In addition, the SSAs can now utilize FunctionWrappers.jl to efficiently scale to large vectors of functions.
-Thus there are new methods like `DirectFW()` which utilize this strategy and will be more efficient when one has >10 non mass-action terms.

-Together this is looking quite beautiful.
-These methods can all use the `SSAStepper()` for pure-jump problems, but also these methods all compose with the ODE/SDE/DDE/DAE solvers to mix jumps and differential equations!

 ## First-Differences in Parameter Estimation